 Remember that the person reviewing your writing portfolio isn’t just a marketer, editor, or content manager—they’re also a reader like any other.

 That means your samples will never exist in a vacuum.
 Things that are completely out of your control, like website design, page load speed, and imagery, could all sway the potential client’s opinion of your work.
 Your writing is ultimately the most important factor, but you need to account for these variables.

 One way you can do that is by choosing samples from your most high-profile clients.
 Logos are a major factor for brands when building social proof around their products.
 You can achieve the same goal with your writing samples.

 When potential clients see the high-profile brands you’ve worked for, they’ll be more likely to see you as a content writing authority.
 That slight perception shift could be enough to make the difference between winning a loyal client and having them move on to a different writer.

 This shouldn’t be your primary focus when choosing writing samples, though.
 You still need to choose work you’re proud of—work that’s well-written and relevant to your target clients.

 But if you can supplement those two points by linking to your article on a great brand’s website, you’ll be in a great position to win new work.

 3. Stay Flexible with Your Writing Samples

-The main point here is that not everything you write will be worth including as a sample in your portfolio.
+The main point here is that not everything you write will be worth including as a freelance writing sample in your portfolio.
 By staying highly selective, you ensure that potential clients are met with the most impactful samples possible when they check out your portfolio.